So, right. To Uncle Sam.

 Oh, wait.
 You already heard of me!

-Outside of Rome, New York probably has the best pizzas on the planet.
-See, I have a bone to pick with folks who malign good food like pizza, burgers and hotdogs and label them junk food.
-How can food that gives you joy be junk?
-How can bacon and extra large lemonade be evil?
-I’ll tell you what’s junk food!
-It’s broccoli, cucumber, cauliflower, lettuce and brussel sprouts!
-That’s what’s responsible for all the unhappiness in the world.
-Companies like Shake Shack are spreading more joy around the world than the Salvation Army.
-They need a tax break!
+I don’t care much for anyone who maligns food like pizza, burgers and hot dogs and label them junk food.
+How can food that gives joy be junk?
+How can two large lemonades be evil?
+I’ll tell you what is junk.
+It’s broccoli, cucumber, cauliflower, lettuce and brussel sprouts.
+Those are the food responsible for most of the unhappiness in the world.
+Dig very deep and you’ll find those veggies caused WWII.
+No one who eats bacon, cheese and pepperoni wakes up to bomb another human being.
+Companies like Shake Shack and Joe’s Pizza are spreading as much joy around the world as the Salvation Army.

 DUMBO here is a must-have in the portfolio of any photographer who visits New York.
 It is always teeming with photographers.
 On this day, I had to wake up early to hopefully have DUMBO to myself.
 I got there at 6 am.
 I met three photographers!
 We were considerate to one another.

 What I really enjoyed about my trip to New York this time was the fact that I was alone.
 Didn’t come with the family.
 No friends.
 So I was pretty much left to my own devices.
 Ate what I shouldn’t.
 Walked distances family wouldn’t and didn’t visit Saks Fifth Avenue.
 Freedom.